OrderN/CONQUEST-release/docs/theory-md.rst

 Extended Lagrangian Born-Oppenheimer MD (XL-BOMD)
 -------------------------------------------------

-If the electronic density from the previous ionic step is used as an initila guess for the next SCF cycle, a problem arises because this process breaks the time-reversibility of the dynamics.
+If the electronic density from the previous ionic step is used as an initial guess for the next SCF cycle, a problem arises because this process breaks the time-reversibility of the dynamics.
 This is manifested as a gradual drift in the total energy in the case of a NVE simulation, or the conserved quantity in the case of non-Hamiltonian dynamics.
-The solution proposed by Niklasson :cite:`t-Niklasson2008,t-Niklasson2014` is to introduce auxilliary electronic degrees of freedom into the Lagrangian, which can be propagated via time-reversible integrators.
+The solution proposed by Niklasson :cite:`t-Niklasson2008,t-Niklasson2014` is to introduce auxiliary electronic degrees of freedom into the Lagrangian, which can be propagated via time-reversible integrators.